mootools/mootools-core/Docs/Drag/Drag.Move.md

 ### Notes:

 - Drag.Move requires an XHTML doctype.
-- Drag.move supports either position absolute or relative.
+- Drag.Move supports either position absolute or relative.
 If no position is found, absolute will be set.

 ### Demos: